• Skip to main content

 • ½ C frozen vegetables any mix of corn, peas, green beans, etc

-• 1 & ½ C any meat or vegetables chicken, turkey, beef, seafood, mushrooms - see notes above
+• 1 & ½ C diced leftover turkey any meat works - chicken, ham, beef, seafood, mushrooms - see notes above

 • Optional – Top pot pie soup with baked biscuits, prebaked puff pastry or pie crust shapes, or with crackers.